Aircloak/aircloak/frontend/slate/source/includes/_cloak.md

 ```

 The API return value is a JSON object with an integer field called `inserted_rows` that specifies
 the count of successfully stored data rows.
+Row order is preserved, so this value refers to the first
-In case of success, the return HTTP status code will be
+rows following the columns definition.
+In case of success, the return HTTP status code will be `200 OK`,
-`200 OK`, otherwise a non-2XX status code is set and the returned JSON object also contains
+otherwise a non-2XX status code is set and the returned JSON object also contains information about the
-information about the error that occurred.
-After fixing the error, the upload request can be re-issued
+error that occurred.
+After fixing the error, the upload request can be re-issued after removing the
-after removing the already stored rows.
+already stored rows.

 For the use of error codes in the Cloak API, please consult the [Errors](#errors) section.